Same-day pest control in McKinney, Allen, Frisco & Plano. Call before noon.

 Why McKinney Homeowners Choose Pest Me Off for Roof Rat Control

 Pest Me Off is a family-owned, Texas-licensed pest control company that has been pulling roof rats out of McKinney, Plano, Frisco and Allen attics since 2014.
-Roof rats are the rat behind most noises in the attic at night in Collin County: they climb to the roofline, slip in at a gap, and nest overhead.
-If your problem turns out to be mice or Norway rats instead, our full rodent control service covers all three species.
+Roof rats are the rat behind most of the noises in the attic at night in Collin County.
+They climb to the roofline, slip in at a gap, and nest overhead.

 Every home is treated by a licensed applicator, never a subcontractor.
 A spray cannot fix rats in the attic, so we do not sell you one.
 We confirm the species, set rat-sized traps on the runs they actually use overhead, lock bait inside tamper-resistant stations outside, and hand you a written map of every roofline gap we find.
-Trapping is only half a rat job: this service removes the animals, and our rodent proofing service closes the holes they used so the next wave cannot follow.
+If your problem turns out to be mice or Norway rats instead, our full rodent control service covers all three.

 Serving since 2014Family-owned and locally operated